NietoDeveloper/RealEstateFinder/README.md

 Project Structure

 /frontend: React frontend built with Vite and styled with Tailwind CSS.
-/backend: Node.js backend for API services.
+/backend: Node.js backend for API servic